 What Are Career Goals?

-Career goals are specific milestones that you can to achieve in your career journey to aid in your professional development.
-The milestones that you have set are aligned with your chosen profession.
+Career goals are specific milestones you can aim to achieve in your career journey to aid in your professional development.
+The milestones that you set should be aligned with your chosen profession.

 There are several aspects to establishing a career goal.
 You’ll learn a bit more about that later, but to summarize it, establishing career goals involves:

-Here’s an extra bit of advice: Don’t try to go it alone.
-Find insight and guidance from a career mentor.
-Ideally, this will be an individual who is either at a higher level than you within your organization (or another organization) or who is working within the career field you want to shift to.
+Bonus tip: Find insight and guidance from a career mentor.
+Ideally, this will be an individual who is either at a higher level than you within your organization (or another organization) or who is working within the career field you want to shift to

-For the latter, someone who’s at the same tenure level as you is fine, as long as that individual has more years of experience in that field and can be good at guiding you toward what skills make the most sense for making that lateral move.
+Someone who’s at the same tenure level as you is also fine, as long as they have more years of experience in that field and are equipped to guide you toward the skills that make the most sense for making that lateral move.

 How do I choose my career goals?